Muskanarora17/Camera-Application/README.md

 # Camera-Application

-This camera application has the following features-
+This repo contains camera application which has the following features-
 1. Pick a photo/video from gallery/camera
 2. Display the selected image/video on the screen
 3. Save the media in gallery